Why Staging your Leptin Resistance Matters

 I typically recommend checking your fasting leptin level after you’ve been fasting for about 12 hours and usually first thing in the morning around 8 am.

 This is also a good time to check both your cortisol and thyroid function as well.

 This can give you valuable insight into the OTHER hormone systems in your body, so don’t neglect them!
 You never want to look at just one hormone in isolation.

 Once you have your serum leptin level you can then compare your results to the ranges provided below.

-I've created these ranges based upon testing hundreds of patients with leptin resistance and treating them at various levels.
+I’ve created these ranges based on testing hundreds of patients with leptin resistance and treating them at various levels.

 These stages of leptin resistance matter because they tell you how likely or how easy it will be to lose weight (also, how aggressive you need to be with your therapies!).